Etherelus-Project/Etherelus-Contract/contracts/Chain-Traveller/README.md

-#Chain Traveller Contract V1.0
+# Chain Traveller Contract V1.0

-This smart contract allows to to track trips in time.
+This smart contract allows to track trips in time.
 Moreover, it allows users to specify what is the planned trip and what is the actual trip performed.

-#Gas consumption:
+# Gas consumption:
 Note: For this test, we use:
 - For values representing time: 0
 - For strings: "x"